Fennel and Apple Salad

-Fennel and Apple Salad is a delicious salad made with shaved fennel and shaved apple tossed in a light vinaigrette, makes this winter salad bursting with a refreshing taste and a slight crunch in every bite.
+Fennel and Apple Salad is a delicious salad made with shaved fennel and shaved apple tossed in a light vinaigrette.
+It makes this winter salad bursting with a refreshing taste along with a slight crunch in every bite.
 An easy salad and one that doesn’t need a million ingredients to make it delicious!
 Best of all, it takes only 10 minutes to make and chill. 🙂

 It’s funny, every time I pick up a fennel bulb in the produce aisle, someone always stops me to ask “what do I do with it?” …And I always tell them I make a simple salad with it, or sometimes just slice it and add it into our green salads.